doctrine/sql-formatter/README.md

 # SqlFormatter

-A lightweight php class for formatting sql statements.
+A lightweight php package for formatting sql statements.

 It can automatically indent and add line breaks in addition to syntax highlighting.